markspan/evtplugins/README.md

-# evt_plugins
+# evt-plugins
-OpenSesame plugins for using RUG/BSS Event Exchanger (EVT) devices.
+OpenSesame plugin collection for using the RUG/BSS Event Exchanger (EVT) devices.
 The currently supported OpenSesame version is v4.0

-The following plugin collection is available:
+The following plugins are available:

 Plugin | Description | Desktop | OS compatibility | Status
 ------ | ----------- | ------- | ---------------- | ------